Enters into effect: 1 January 2021 (version 11)

 Unless provided otherwise in these GTC and in the applicable law, SWITCH will handle requests for registration provided that the premises are the same, in accordance with the same rules and principles.

-Registration of a domain name for which several valid requests are received will be based on chronological order (first come, first served) of their being received by the SWITCH system to which its website www.nic.ch or its registration interfaces lead (although requests will only be accepted through the website www.nic.ch until the dissolution of the final direct-customer relationship).
+Registration of a domain name for which several valid requests are received will be based on chronological order (first come, first served) of their being received by the SWITCH system via the designated interface.
 The same applies by analogy to requests for administration of domain names, which are received by SWITCH.

-A request for registration of a domain name represents to SWITCH the binding warranty of the applicant and/or holder that the registration to the holder of the domain name indicated in the request can be made legally and that the holder is entitled to use the domain name.
+In applying for registration, the holder warrants that he is entitled to register the domain name and that the registration and usage of the domain name will not infringe any third-party rights or breach any applicable law.
 SWITCH does not carry out a check on the holder's entitlement to register and use the domain name, and accepts no responsibility in that respect through the registration and administration of the domain name for the holder.

 The holder undertakes to fully indemnify SWITCH in respect of all costs and expenses and against claims for compensation by third parties, including costs of proceedings and lawyers, which may result for SWITCH from or in connection with an illegal registration and/or use of a domain name.

-In respect of SWITCH, the holder entered in the database is considered legally responsible for and entitled to the use of the domain name.
+In respect of SWITCH, the holders entered in the database are considered legally responsible for and entitled to the use of the domain name.

-The registration of domain names for the respective holder is generally for an unlimited period.
-The registration of a domain name ends with relinquishment by the holder, the transfer or the revocation by SWITCH.
+The registration of domain names for a holder is generally for an unlimited period.
+The registration of a domain name ends with deletion or transfer.

-The holder is responsible for ensuring that all the data of domain names registered for the holder and recorded by SWITCH in the database, such as the data of the contact persons and technical details of the domain name, are kept up-to-date, complete and correct for the entire term of registration.
-For SWITCH, only the respective data registered in its database are authoritative.
-SWITCH is not obliged to take note of data communicated other than via www.nic.ch or the interface or to itself conduct research into the accuracy of these data.
+The holder is responsible for ensuring that all the data of domain names registered for the holder and recorded by SWITCH in the domain name register, such as the data of the contact persons and technical details of the domain name, are kept up-to-date, complete and correct for the entire term of registration.
+The holder will report any changes to the registrar without undue delay.
+For SWITCH, only the respective data registered in the domain name register are authoritative.
+SWITCH is not obliged to take note of data communicated other than via the registrar or to itself conduct research into the accuracy of these data.

-If the data prove to be incomplete, inaccurate or not up-to-date, particularly with regard to references to a third party, and if as a result the identity of the holder can be determined only at disproportionate time and effort or if messages to the holder and/or the billing contact are undeliverable, SWITCH is entitled to revoke this holder’s domain name.
+If the data prove to be incomplete, inaccurate or not up-to-date, particularly with regard to references to a third party, and if as a result the identity of the holder can be determined only at disproportionate time and effort or if messages to the holder are undeliverable, SWITCH is entitled to revoke this domain name.

-SWITCH will refuse registration of a domain name if:
+SWITCH will refuse registration of a domain name in particular if:

 - the domain name contains hyphens as the first, as the third combined with the fourth and/or as the last character (e.g. "-hallo.ch", "ha--llo.ch", "hallo-.ch");